btc/usd

 }

-If the function has the same name as the contract (“Whatsup”), then it is called Constructor Function.
-Constructor Function is called automatically after smart contract deployment to Ethereum network.
+If the function has the same name as the contract (“Whatsup”), it is called a Constructor Function.
+The Constructor Function is called automatically after intelligent contract deployment to the Ethereum network.

 function setMessage(string newMessage) public {